 Pre Polish Checks

 Before you start with car polish, you need to ensure the paint on the vehicle is as clean as possible.
-We recommend starting with a prewash snow foam, moving onto a car shampoo, and then drying with a microfibre towel before using a clay bar to remove any stuck contaminants in the scratches or ridges of the car.
+We recommend starting with a prewash snow foam, moving onto a car shampoo, and then drying with a microfibre towel before using a clay bar to remove any bonded contaminants in from the surface of the paintwork.
 Only then can you progress onto polishing, knowing that there is nothing on the paintwork that could further damage the car once you get started.

 Hand vs Machine

-You can apply car polish using a microfibre pad, or a rotary machine and which you choose is down to preference.
+You can apply car polishes using a microfibre pad, or a machine polisher, and which you choose is down to preference and the level of correction that is desired.
 Most people tend to start with the hand method and build up to a machine, but the principles are largely the same.
-The polish gets applied to the pad and then must be buffed onto the paint, working in circular motions panel by panel, with the rotatory machine being a faster and more efficient method, but one that is trickier to master.
+The polish gets applied to the applicator/ polishing pad and then must be worked into the paint, working in circular motions panel by panel (Hand polishing) or in even passes with a machine polisher.
+This being a faster and more efficient method, but one that is trickier to master.